joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/17/business/for-trump-soaring-prices-test-voters-finances-and-patience.html

 **Trump Tightens Grasp on G.O.P. as Cassidy Loss Shows Cost of Defiance**\
-`The defeat showed the president’s dominance in his party , even as a broader range of views about Mr. Trump could be a major Republican liability in the midterms.`\
+`The defeat showed the president’s dominance in his party, even as a broader range of views about Mr. Trump could be a major Republican liability in the midterms.`\
 https://www.nytimes.com/2026/05/17/us/politics/trump-flexes-hold-on-gop-even-as-it-braces-for-midterm-backlash.html

 **Why Neutral Maps Could Empower Black Voters as Much as the Voting Rights Act**\